CaptConrado/triplepulse-django/README.md

 2.)
 Create a local_settings.py file. local_settings_example.py should be a good reference.
 This file defines your API keys, crypto keys, database connections, and debugging settings.
 It will be omitted from GitHub for security reasons.

 3.)
-Set you facebook app ID in the first line global.js
+Set you facebook app ID and your Google analytics tracking ID in the first two lines of global.js

 4.)
 Make sure the database you linked to in local_settings.py is running, then run "python manage.py syndcb," then "python manage.py migrate"